Chemical Engineering and Biotechnology

 (Please note that IB applicants starting the new IB Mathematics syllabus are expected to take IB Higher Level 'Analysis and Approaches' if it's available at your school.
 If this isn't an option for you, please drop us an email at email@example.com and we'll be very happy to advise you.)

-Useful subjects: Further Mathematics at A-level/IB Higher Level or equivalent may be useful preparation for Chemical Engineering.
+Useful subjects: Further Mathematics at A-level/IB Higher Level or equivalent may be useful preparation for Chemical Engineering and Biotechnology.

-Clare is a great place to study chemical engineering.
+Clare is a great place to study chemical engineering and Biotechnology.
 The main college site is right in the heart of the city centre, but with easy access from the Backs to the department on the West Cambridge site.

-Clare is also strong in Natural Sciences and Engineering, providing excellent teaching support for either first year entry route, as well as complementing your ongoing chemical engineering studies from the second year onwards.
+Clare is also strong in Natural Sciences and Engineering, providing excellent teaching support, as well as complementing your ongoing chemical engineering and biotechnology studies onwards.

 Chemical Engineers are involved in the conversion of raw materials into valuable products, usually on an industrial scale.
+Biotechnologists use living systems and organisms to make valuable products.
 This can take many forms including the production of plastics, the manufacture of pharmaceuticals, the conversion of sunlight to electricity or chemical fuels, the refining of oil to produce petrochemicals, food processing, and wastewater treatment.
-Many Chemical Engineers now work in the area of biotechnology where biological organisms are used to perform the desired transformations (e.g. to make a particular molecule).
+The need for sophisticated products and sustainable processes means chemical engineers and biotechnologists are in great demand.
 The Department of Chemical Engineering & Biotechnology in Cambridge covers many of these areas, and has a strategic focus on sustainability, energy and healthcare.

-Chemical Engineering is a very broad discipline involving elements of Chemistry, Physics, Biochemistry, Materials Science and Mechanical Engineering.
-Chemical Engineers also need to know about Economics, Safety, the Environment and Sustainability.
+Chemical Engineering and Biotechnology is a very broad discipline involving elements of Chemistry, Physics, Biochemistry, Materials Science and Mechanical Engineering.
+Chemical Engineers and Biotechnologists also need to know about Economics, Safety, the Environment and Sustainability.

-When submitting your application through UCAS, candidates applying through the Natural Sciences route should register for the NSAA pre-interview assessment, and those entering via Engineering should register for the ENGAA assessment.
+When submitting your application through UCAS, candidates must register for the NSAA pre-interview assessment.

 Clare offers a very good balance between college and department, allowing students to get the most out of their time in Cambridge.